joerick/pyinstrument/README.md

 Pyinstrument supports Python 2.7 and 3.3+.

-To run pyinstrument from the git repo, you must first run

-    python setup.py build

-This compiles the Javascript code needed for the HTML output.
-You will need [node](https://nodejs.org/en/) installed.
-Node is not required for the pip install as the framework is already pre-built in the wheel.
+> To run Pyinstrument from a git checkout or from a source tarball, there's a build step.
+Take a look at [Contributing](#contributing) for more info.

 How to use it
 -------------